-Matriculated into a bachelor’s degree program from an accredited college or university, in accordance with Part I Section 4.4 of this rule.
+Matriculated into a bachelor’s degree program from an accredited college or university, in accordance with Part I Section 6.1 of this rule.

-A maximum of five conditional school nurse certificates may be issued to an applicant, beginning with the effective date of this rule.
+A maximum of five conditional school nurse certificates may be issued to an applicant.

 1.16 Endorsement 081: Early Childhood Teacher

-A. Function: This endorsement on a teacher certificate allows the holder to teach students birth to school age 5.
+A. Function: This endorsement on a teacher certificate allows the holder to teach students birth through Kindergarten.

 B. Eligibility: Applicants shall meet eligibility requirements specified in Part I. In addition, eligibility for this endorsement shall be established by one of two pathways.
-Individuals who are not eligible through either pathway may be eligible for a conditional certificate, in accordance with Section 1.16.B.3 below, and Part I Section 5.4 of this rule.
-Any initial Early Childhood endorsement issued on or after July 1.
-2009 shall meet Endorsement Eligibility Pathway 1 or Endorsement Eligibility Pathway 2.
+Individuals who are not eligible through either pathway may be eligible for a conditional certificate, in accordance with Section 1.16.B.3 below, and Part I Section 6.6 of this rule.

 Endorsement Eligibility Pathway 1